Lycoris52/RustMangaReader/Readme.md

     The binary and your settings.json will be located in target/release/.

+### ⚠️ Disclaimer & Responsibility

+RustMangaReader is strictly a viewing utility.
+> * **No Content Provided**: This software does not provide, host, or link to any manga, comics, or archive download sources.
+> * **User Responsibility**: Users are solely responsible for the content they open within the application.
+> * **No Liability**: The developer takes no responsibility for any copyright infringements or legal issues arising from the user's choice of reading material or download sources.

 Feel free to contact me if you have any requests or found any bugs.

 ---